 I occasionally donate a limited cost-free license to use my photography to organizations that do “good work” in the public interest and whose causes I believe in.
-If you think that your request might be in line with my general policies outlined above, please contact me to discuss your proposal.
+If you think that your request might be in line with my general policies, please contact me to discuss your proposal.
 It may help you to know that I typically consider some or all of the following when deciding whether or not I can help you:

 - Is your group or cause one to which I have donated or would otherwise donate my money or time?

 - Is your organization a non-profit group doing work for the public good and supported entirely or almost so by donations?

 - Are others working on your project also donating their time and work to the project?